volkandindar/agartha/README.md

 After sending Http request to Agartha, the panel will fill some fields in the tool.
 1. What's username for the session you provide.
 You can add up to 4 different users and each user will have a different color to make it more readable.
+	- 'Add User' for adding user session
+	- You can change HTTP request method between 'GET' and POST.
+	- 'Reset' button clear all table and field contents.
+	- 'Run' button execute the task.
+	- 'Colorful' indicates possible issues in different colors.
-2. User's request header and all user related URL visits will be based on it.
+3. User's request header and all user related URL visits will be based on it.
-3. URL addresses the user can visit.
+4. URL addresses the user can visit.
 You can create this list with manual effort or automatic tools, like spiders, sitemap generators, etc, and do not forget to remove logout links.
-4. All URLs you supply will be in here.
+5. All URLs you supply will be in here.
 Also user cells will be colored, if the URL belongs to her/him.
-5. Http requests and responses without authentication.
+6. Http requests and responses without authentication.
 All session cookies, tokens and parameters will be removed form Http calls.
-6. Http requests and responses with the user session you define in the first step.
+7. Http requests and responses with the user session you define in the first step.
 Cell titles show Http response codes and response lengths.
-7. Just click the cell you want to examine and Http details will be shown in here.
+8. Just click the cell you want to examine and Http details will be shown in here.

 <img width="1000" alt="Role Matrix" src="https://user-images.githubusercontent.com/50321735/152227189-9e4b93df-de26-438e-ac1c-1aabcaf1ff56.png">